-Use of the 'feHandyTools' and 'feNautilusScripts' systems together can be a good 'fallback' in case the Nautilus file manager goes away and 'Caja' fades away.
+Use of the 'tkGooies' and 'feNautilusScripts' systems together can be a good 'fallback' in case the various Linux file managers 'lose' the Nautilus-Scripts capability.

-In fact, performance-wise, the 'feHandyTools' and 'feNautilusScripts' systems may provide the kind of response time that people seek when they sing the praises of a 'light-weight' desktop or windowing system.
+In fact, performance-wise, the 'tkGooies' and 'feNautilusScripts' systems may provide the kind of response time that people seek when they sing the praises of a 'light-weight' desktop or windowing system.

-In any case, I feel comfortable that I have an 'ace in the hole' in case both Nautilus and Caja go away --- or in case their maintainers jettison the 'select-file(s)-and-apply-a-script' capability.
+In any case, I feel comfortable that I have an 'ace in the hole' in case both Gnome-Nautilus and MATE-Caja go away --- or in case their maintainers jettison the 'select-file(s)-and-apply-a-script' capability.

-FE Handy Tools and FE Nautilus Scripts . . .
+FE tkGooies and FE Nautilus Scripts . . .